Property Checking Without Inductive Invariants: Conclusions

 \section{Conclusions}

-In this paper, we present a new procedure for checking safety properties called \pp. It is based on a technique called Partial Quantifier Elimination (PQE) and so the efficiency of \PP is predicated on that of PQE.
-This assumption is not far from the truth due to two facts.
-First, PQE can be dramatically faster than complete quantifier elimination because only a small part of the formula is taken out of the scope of quantifiers.
-Second, the introduction of the machinery of D-sequents has a promise of boosting the performance of PQE even further.
+In this paper, we present \pp, a new procedure for checking safety properties.
+It is based on a technique called Partial Quantifier Elimination (PQE).
+In contrast to regular quantifier elimination, in PQE, only a small part of the formula is taken out of the scope of quantifiers.
+In~\cite{fmcad12,fmcad13,cert_tech_rep}, we developed the machinery of redundancy based reasoning meant for building efficient PQE solvers.
 The advantage of \PP is twofold.
-First, due to using PQE, it enjoys depth-first search and so can be used for finding very deep bugs.
-Second, \PP can prove that a property holds without generation of an inductive invariant.
-This may turn out to be extremely useful when inductive invariants are prohibitively large or are hard to find.
+First, it can prove that a property holds without generation of an inductive invariant.
+This can be very useful when inductive invariants are prohibitively large or are hard to find.
+Second, \PP performs depth-first search and so can be used for finding deep bugs.